 An inclusive identification system is the backbone of gender equality.
-It can give women greater control over accessing economic resources that before couldn’t be obtained without official proof of ID.
-Developed identification systems can increase the control over financial assets.
+It can give women greater control over accessing economic resources that couldn’t be obtained without official proof of ID.
+Developed identification systems can increase control over financial assets.

 A vehicle for governmental development

-Identification can be a vehicle for developing policies and programs and promotes opportunities to strengthen the economic situation, stimulate labor market growth, and accountability of institutions.
+Identification can be a vehicle for developing policies and programs and promotes opportunities to strengthen the economic situation, stimulate labour market growth, and accountability of institutions.
 Data provided by digital identity databases can give government insights into their population.
 These statistics support governments in analysis, policymaking, and –planning.

 One of the most significant value contributors to economic growth is tax.
 Improved tax collection requires accurate identification and helps strengthen public institutions and combat fraud.
-An advanced ID system could help minimize errors thanks to pre-filled information supplied by employers and bank information.
+An advanced ID system could help minimise errors thanks to pre-filled information supplied by employers and bank information.

 Integrity of elections

 An up-to-date registry is crucial for reducing poll fraud and creating the integrity of free and fair elections.
 However, it starts with the identification of eligible voters.
 Before election day, citizens are present in the voters’ register.
 An identification system with biometrics verifies voters as they vote on the day.

 A robust identification system strengthens the nation’s capacity to deliver programs and services.
 Many social programs rely on the effectiveness of collaborative processes.
 The distribution of goods and services happens at a specific location and time, and the responsible organisation is aware of the identity of its beneficiaries.

 This approach has some benefits; however, keeping track becomes challenging once the group of beneficiaries grows.
 As people move to larger towns and cities, traditional processes become less reliable.
 A method set up as a digital payment together with identification helps transition the manual process.
 Keeping track of the dispersed goods creates transparency and eliminates ghost consumers.